PseudoDevs/IamGhost/abcmd4.md

-Last updated: 2024-04-17 07:50:41
+Last updated: 2024-04-17 07:51:16
-Random Quote: Just keep your nose out of my business and up the teacher's butt where it usually is. - Devi Vishwakumar
+Random Quote: In my body, where the shame gland should be, there is a second awesome gland.
+True story! - Barney Stinson